 Apply as a group for hunts: You can apply with a group of up to four people for the following hunts: greater sage-grouse, sandhill crane, sharp-tailed grouse and limited-entry turkey.
+Up to four youth may apply together in a youth-only group.
+For details on applying as part of any group, see page 12.

-Get a HIP number online: Registering in the Migratory Game Bird Harvest Information Program (HIP) is mandatory if you plan to hunt migratory game birds-including American crow, band-tailed pigeon, mourning dove, sandhill crane or white-winged dove-during the 2018-2019 season.
+Get a HIP number online: Registering in the Migratory Game Bird Harvest Information Program (HIP) is mandatory if you plan to hunt migratory game birds-including American crow, band-tailed pigeon, mourning dove, sandhill crane or white-winged dove-during the 2019-2020 season.
 To register, visit wildlife.utah.gov/uthip.
 For more information, please see page 9.